Analyzing and visualize data

 - Create rich visualizations.

 - Benefit from extensive interactivity, including zoom-in and cross-filtering.

 - Experience better performance with results cached in a cube.

 Some Azure Monitor partners provide visualization functionality.
 For a list of partners that Microsoft has evaluated, see Azure Monitor partner integrations.
 An Azure Monitor partner might provide out-of-the-box visualizations to save you time, although these solutions might have an extra cost.

-You can build your own custom websites and applications by using metric and log data in Azure Monitor accessed through a REST API.
-This approach gives you complete flexibility in UI, visualization, interactivity, and features.
+You can also build your own custom websites and applications using metric and log data in Azure Monitor using the REST API.
+The REST API gives you flexibility in UI, visualization, interactivity, and features.